9 AWS Security Best Practices: Securing Your AWS Cloud

 Implement User Access Control

-Several measures can ensure the access to the AWS environment is restricted to authorized persons only.
+Several measures can ensure the access control to the AWS environment is restricted to authorized persons only.
 To do that, you should avoid allowing users to create AWS accounts with the email address (so-called root users) and attach policies to individual users (instead of groups and roles).
-All AWS access of your staff should be effected through federated SSO accompanied by strong passwords and MFA.
-Besides, unused credentials must be disposed of, and access keys need rotation at least once every three months.
+All AWS infrastructure access of your staff should be effected through federated SSO accompanied by strong passwords and MFA.
+Besides, unused credentials must be disposed of, and access keys need rotation at least once every three months for security in the cloud.

 Define Password Policy